Why Excel Fails Uganda Landlords: Switch to Property Management Software

 The Moment to Switch

-If you manage four or more rental units, or if you have missed a lease renewal, rent escalation, or maintenance follow-up in the past year, the volume of data — payments, leases, maintenance — has become difficult to manage reliably in a spreadsheet.
+If you manage four or more rental units, or if you have missed a lease renewal, rent escalation, or maintenance follow-up in the past year, the volume of payments, leases and maintenance records has become difficult to manage reliably in a spreadsheet.

 If any of these apply to you right now, the switch is overdue: